dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

 ## Installation

-The complete installation guide is provided in `Install_Guide.MD`.
-The process takes approximately 45-75 minutes for first-time setup.

 ### Overview Steps

 Complete installation documentation is provided in `Install_Guide.MD`.
 The process typically requires 45-75 minutes for first-time setup.